 After one week, we’re both about 1/4 of the way to our goal weights.
 Pretty sweet, huh?

 While I’m not a big Ferriss fan, the science of the diet seems sound, it isn’t super hard to stick to (thank heavens for Cheat Day), and so far it’s working for us.
-If you’re interested in checking out the 4-Hour Body book for yourself, consider buying it on Amazon through our link.
-It won’t cost you any extra, and we’ll earn a small commission from the sale.
+If you’re interested in checking out the 4-Hour Body book for yourself, you can find it on Amazon.

 Did you enjoy this post and want to read more like it?
 Please let us know!
 We’ll be posting periodic diet updates on Facebook, but I’d be happy to do a follow-up post here on the blog if y’all are interested.
 Thanks for reading!

 This post was handcrafted especially for you during our travels in the U.S.